 Remember: Being in care and taking your HIV medication is the key to staying healthy.
-You can manage you HIV and live a long, healthy life with regular medical care and HIV treatment.
+You can manage your HIV and live a long, healthy life with regular medical care and HIV treatment.

-Many organizations have peer navigators.
+Many HIV/AIDS service organizations have peer navigators or linkage-to-care coordinators.
 These are individuals from the community who are trained to guide you through the medical and social services you may need and provide support to help you stick to your HIV treatment plan.
-Many are living with HIV themselves and have learned a lot about how to make it easier to take medication and remain in care.
+Many are people with HIV themselves and have learned a lot about how to make it easier to take medication and remain in care.
 They can relate to your experience and work with you to develop solutions to many problems you may encounter.

-Many organizations also have case managers or benefits counselors who can help you determine what programs and services you may qualify for—as well as help you find support groups.
+Many organizations also have case managers or benefits counselors who can help you determine what programs and services you may qualify for and help you find a counselor or support groups.

-To find a local HIV/AIDS service organization near you, use the HIV Testing and Care Services Locator.
+To find local HIV/AIDS services near you, use the HIV Testing and Care Services Locator.